n-at-han-k/sites/dwm.suckless.org/patches/awesomebar/index.md

 Changelog
 ---------
+2025-09-23:
+* fix: crashes when clicking the empty bar while a client is open on another tag

 2023-04-31:
 * Updated to dwm 6.4
 * add: awesomebarwithhover patch for visual hover effects in the bar with configurable colours (could probably be improved greatly)